muczc1wek/GothicSourcer/README.md

 # Gothic Sourcer
 This repository contains the binaries of the Gothic Sourcer.
 Its goal is to provide latest verison of the tool without a need of installing [Resource Manager](https://worldofplayers.ru/threads/41942/).

+## Download
+You can download the latest version of the Gothic Sourcer from the [releases page](https://github.com/muczc1wek/GothicSourcer/releases/latest).

 ## Links
 [Gothic Sourcer v3.14](https://www.worldofgothic.de/dl/download_234.htm)
 [Gothic Sourcer v3.15](https://worldofplayers.ru/threads/38318/)